ymoldabe/backend/1337b04rd/README.md

   - It defines interfaces (ports) for actions like storing data or fetching avatars but doesn't specify how these actions are implemented.
 - **Infrastructure Layer (Adapters):**
   - This layer provides concrete implementations of the interfaces defined in the domain layer.
-  - **Database Adapter**: Implements data persistence using SQLite.
+  - **Database Adapter**: Implements data persistence using PostgreSQL.
 If you decide to switch databases in the future, you only need to change this adapter without affecting the core logic.
   - **S3 Adapter**: Handles image storage in an S3-compatible service.
 The domain layer simply calls a method to store or retrieve images without knowing the underlying storage mechanism.
   - **External API Adapter**: Manages communication with the Rick and Morty API to fetch user avatars.
 If the avatar source changes, you can update or replace this adapter accordingly.
 - **User Interface Layer**: